C0deWiser/oauth2-resource-server/README.md

 ### API Middleware

-Middleware extracts authorization information from the request, calls oauth server to introspect token and then merge scope information into the request, passing it down to the controller.
+Middleware extracts authorization information from the request, calls oauth server to introspect token and then check token activity and it scopes.

 ### Exceptions

-Package provides exception that replies according to rfc6750.
-You may throw this exception from the controller if `access_token` has insufficient scope.
+Package provides exceptions that responds according to rfc6750.
+In normal case all exceptions are thrown from the middleware.

-### Request Builder

-Helps to build requests with authorization information.

 ### ResourceServer Facade